dektlong/apigrid-demo-old/README.md

 # dekt4Pets ♥️😺 ♥️🐶

-This repo contains artifacts to run a demo illustrating the vision of Tanzu Micro API Fabric on any k8s substrate.
+This repo contains artifacts to run a demo illustrating the vision of Tanzu Micro API Fabric.

+It is designed to run on any k8s substrate.

 ## Curated Start
 - Architects create patterns